geokpap/natcomm_gp/Readme.txt

 16. train_utils.cpython-39.pyc

-The MATLAB scripts are compatible with MATLAB R2018a and newer versions, for both MacOS and Windows Operating Systems.
+The MATLAB scripts are compatible with MATLAB R2018a and newer versions, for both MacOS (Ventura and newer versions) and Windows Operating Systems (Windows 7, 10).